 Integration Aliases

-Integration aliases let you add the same integration to an MCP server multiple times, each with its own connection and identity.
-This is useful when you need separate connections for the same service — like a Slack bot token and a Slack user token.
+Integration aliases let you add the same integration to a workspace multiple times, each with its own connection strategy, default connection, enabled actions, and identity.
+This is useful when you need separate configured instances for the same service, such as a Slack bot token and a Slack user token.

 Use Cases